v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 1. On LON-DC1, select the Windows PowerShell icon on the taskbar that you left open from the previous lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.

-2. You should begin by connecting your PowerShell session to the Microsoft Online Service.
-At the command prompt, type the following command, and then press Enter:  <br/>

-		Install-Module MSOnline
-		Connect-MsolService

-3. In the **Sign in** dialog box that appears, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with password **Pa55w.rd**.
+2. Your PowerShell session should still be connected to the Azure Active Directory PowerShell for Graph module (AzureAD) from the prior.
+However, if you previously closed PowerShell and just repopened it, then connect to Azure AD using the steps from the prior lab exercise.

-4. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
+3. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 		Set-ExecutionPolicy unrestricted

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-5. To view all the available roles in Microsoft 365, enter the following command in the Windows PowerShell window and then press Enter:
+4. To view all the available roles in Microsoft 365, enter the following command in the Windows PowerShell window and then press Enter:

 		Get-MsolRole |Select-Object -Property Name,Description |Out-GridView

-6. This displays a window that shows all the Microsoft 365 roles.
+5. This displays a window that shows all the Microsoft 365 roles.
 Notice how the "official" name of all roles within Microsoft 365 includes the complete spelling of the word "administrator"; whereas, in the Microsoft 365 admin center, "administrator" is abbreviated to "admin" simply for display purposes.
 When using PowerShell to perform role-related commands in the following steps, you must spell out the entire word "administrator".
 If you enter "admin" instead of "administrator", the command will return an error indicating that it cannot find the role. <br/>

 	Close the window displaying the Microsoft 365 roles.

-7. Holly now wants to assign **Patti Fernandez** to the **Service support administrator** role.
+6. Holly now wants to assign **Patti Fernandez** to the **Service support administrator** role.
 In the Windows PowerShell window, at the command prompt, type the following command (don't forget to replace xxxxxZZZZZZ with the tenant prefix provided by your lab hosting provider), and then press Enter:  <br/>

 	Add-MsolRoleMember -RoleName "Service support administrator” –RoleMemberEmailAddress PattiF@xxxxxZZZZZZ.onmicrosoft.com

-8. You now want to verify which users have been assigned to certain roles.
+7. You now want to verify which users have been assigned to certain roles.
 Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

 	‎**Important:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to describe what you will be doing in the remaining steps in this task.